ALbpASC/R/README.md

 ## Usage

  1. Use all available ranks in the phyloseq object physeq_taxa.list <- collapse_taxa(my_physeq)

-The returned list might have elements like:
+The returned list have elements like:
  - "physeq.kingdom", "physeq.phylum", "physeq.class", etc.
  - "physeq.asv" (the original object)